MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 ## Why am I not seeing search results from a table that is enabled for Dataverse search?

-If a table is not part of the model-driven app, it's not included in search results.
+If a table isn't part of the model-driven app, it's not included in search results.
 Use the Power Apps app designer to verify that the table is included in that app's components.
 For more information see, [Add or edit model-driven app components](../maker/model-driven-apps/add-edit-app-components.md#add-a-component).

 ## Can I configure quick actions to show or hide certain commands?